 I’d argue it’s not even meant to be played for longer periods.
 Luck plays a big role in it and sometimes you’ll get into situations where you’ll have your hands tied (i.e. you will have to discard the Princess and lose).
 It’s the same for everyone and at first, it’s fun to see someone lose that way.
 But if you play too long, it can get frustrating.

 Another problem is that there isn’t much skill involved in Love Letter.
 If you’re a somewhat capable player, you’ll grasp the meta and tactics very rapidly.
 And if you play against another player like that, you might just toss a coin and have the same chances of winning.

 It’s a game that’s meant to be played for fun, not for competition and it should be treated as such.
-And as such it delivers: fast and fun gameplay makes rounds pass like lightning.
+And as such it delivers fast and fun gameplay that makes rounds pass like lightning.

 Do you like what you just read?
 Consider subscribing for more content: